How Does Permanent Supportive Housing (PSH) Work?

 Empowering homeless persons to live as independently as possible.

-Penny Lane Centers’ Permanent Supportive Housing (PSH) program provides housing and supportive housing services to formerly homeless individuals to maintain stable housing.
+Penny Lane Centers offers Permanent Supportive Housing in Los Angeles.
+Our PSH program provides housing and supportive housing services to formerly homeless individuals to maintain stable housing.
 Participants are referred through the Coordinated Entry System (CES) and then matched to one of the buildings that are operated by Penny Lane Center’s Property Development Company, Abbey Road and/or other community development agencies.
-The apartment buildings are project based vouchers (PBV), with the rent subsidized by Federal Department Housing and Urban Development (HUD).
+The apartment buildings are project based vouchers (PBV), with the rent subsidized by Federal Department Housing and Urban Development (HUD)

 • Assist the PSH applicant in ensuring that they meet the income restriction and completing the HUD application and getting approval.